Adam Weidenbach

 Ownership successfully transferred from Orinda Union School District to John Muir Land Trust in December 2025.
 Wagner Ranch is now protected forever.

-Phase 3: Community Design - Completed
+Phase 3: Conceptual Design - In Progress

-Phase 5: Build - when funded
+Phase 4: Build - Begins when funds are available

 Design Concept A: Access and Exploring

-Concept A: Access and Exploring
+Access and Exploring

 Design Concept B: Restoring and Stewarding

-Concept B: Restoring and Stewarding
+Restoring and Stewarding

 Design Concept C: Learning, Playing, Gathering

-Concept C: Learning, Playing, Gathering
+Learning, Playing, Gathering

 Why This Matters